mbroggy/mbroggyblog/content/posts/yogurt-halvah-breakfast.md

 summary: "A breakfast of homemade greek yogurt, toasted oatmeal and za'atar halvah"
 cover:
   image: "/yogurt_halvah.jpg"
-  alt: "<a bowl of homemade greek yogurt, toasted oatmeal and za'atar halvah>"
+  alt: "a bowl of homemade greek yogurt, toasted oatmeal and za'atar halvah"
-  caption: "<A bowl of homemade greek yogurt, toasted oatmeal and za'atar halvah>"
+  caption: "A bowl of homemade greek yogurt, toasted oatmeal and za'atar halvah"

 ---